SootyEngine/docs/docs/dialogue/node_actions.md

 # Node actions
 {: .no_toc }
-Node actions are a way to access functions and properties inside of `Nodes` that can be anywhere in the Godot `SceneTree`.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

+## Node actions
+Node actions are a way to access functions and properties inside of `Nodes` that can be anywhere in the Godot `SceneTree`.

 ## Adding node actions
 There are two ways the `@` action works: